vercre/vc/crates/infosec/README.md

-# Data Security for Vercre
+# Information Security for Vercre

 Shared logic for higher order crates.